yuanlii/Expedia-hotel-price-prediction/README.md

         basic_model_pipeline_v3.ipynb:
             - using 10000 examples
             - basic code pipeline for modeling, try basic regression model, e.g., linear regression, ridge regression, etc.

+        # updated: 04/13/2019
+        sample_prop.ipynb:
+            - this file is used to get a sample pool of properties; currently randomly sample 1000 prop id from the entire dataset, and get the distribution of daily data records of each prop id.
+Then set 75% percentile for choosing the higher bound of picking prop id, we would say that only prop id with valid records larger than this threshold would be considered for prediction.

     [seq2seq folder]:
     ----------------
         storing codes that are relevant to seq2seq implementation
         - seq2seq_v3.ipynb:
             - Currently working on resampling data by days, input would be the previous seven days' hotel price, and the output would be hotel prices of the next seven days